Bottle Rocket: Plot

-Dignan discovers an Alfa Romeo Spider, and he and Anthony continue with the plan.
+Dignan steals a car, and he and Anthony continue with the plan.
 The car breaks down and Anthony reveals that the envelope Dignan gave to Inez contained their cash.
 They have a confrontation and part ways.

 Sometime later, Dignan, who has joined Mr. Henry's gang, tracks Anthony down and they reconcile.
 Dignan invites him to a heist with Mr. Henry which he accepts on the condition that Bob is allowed in as well.

 The four of them plan to rob a safe at a cold storage facility.
 Mr. Henry becomes a role model for the others, standing up to Bob's abusive brother and tutoring Dignan on success.
 He invites the trio to a party, and visits them at the Mapplethorpes' house.
 Anthony learns of Inez's love for him and calls her.
 Her English has improved and they rekindle their relationship.

 The group conducts their heist at the cold storage facility with Applejack and Kumar, accomplices from Mr. Henry's landscaping company.
 The plan falls apart, with Kumar unable to crack the safe, and Bob accidentally firing his gun, which in turn triggers a cardiac event in Applejack.

-As the police arrive, Dignan locks himself out of the escape van and is arrested and brutalized by police.
-While the crew are doing their heist, Mr. Henry loads furniture from Bob's home into a truck.
-Anthony and Bob later visit Dignan in prison and tell him about Mr. Henry robbing Bob.
+While the crew are busy with their heist, Mr. Henry cleans out the expensive furniture from Bob's home and makes off with it.

-While Bob and Anthony say goodbye, Dignan begins rattling off an escape plan and tells his friends to get into position for a getaway.
+Anthony and Bob later visit Dignan in prison.
+While saying goodbye, Dignan begins rattling off an escape plan and tells his friends to get into position for a getaway.
 After a tense moment, the two realize Dignan is joking.
 Dignan says to Anthony, "Isn't it funny that you used to be in the nuthouse and now I'm in jail?" as he walks back into the prison.